GoosiferIO/zooberry/content/mods/zt1/expansive-packs/dinosaur-digs-marketing-beta-pack/index.md

 alt_text:
 languages:
 - English
-summary: "A pack containing five new animals, five new foliage items, and five new animated scenery items."
+summary: "A pack that converts content from the Dinosaur Digs marketing beta to the retail version of the game."
-zt1tags: ["All", "Animals", "ZT1", "Dinosaurs"]
+zt1tags: ["All", "Animals", "ZT1", "Dinosaur Digs", "Packs"]
 mod_list:
   - name: SerpyDDBetaPack
     title: Beta Iguanodon + Base Iguanodon